Skip to content

 1. enter a transaction

-2. lock the relevant master rows
+2. lock the relevant resource rows

 3. recompute availability under lock